Roman Military Equipment

 Pilum

 The Pilum is the typical legionary weapon together with the short sword Gladius.
-It was designed to bend upon impact to make it unusable for the opponent.
-Some pila have a spherical lump of lead on the shaft thought to enhance its penetration upon impact.
+It was designed to penetrate the shield as well as the soldier holding it, and to bend upon impact to make it unusable for another opponent.

 Drawings of Pilum Parts, to the right from Oberaden